SynxFlow/SynxFlow/docs/source/quickstart.md

 ### Installing

+#### First steps

 You will have to set up your Python environment as a first step.
 There are several ways of doing it, but [Anaconda](https://www.anaconda.com/products/distribution) is a highly recommended way.

+synxflow also needs NVIDIA GPUs which support CUDA to run the simulations, therefore you need a GPU and the CUDA Toolkit.
+The CUDA Toolkit can be downloaded from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).
+Please follow their websites about installation of CUDA Toolkit.

+#### Installing on Linux

+Installing on Linux is done by compiling the package from source code.
 Before installing synxflow, you also need to install [Cmake](https://cmake.org/download/), NVIDIA CUDA Toolkit and the C++ compiler.
+The C++ compiler 'GCC' is usually on the system as default.
 Cmake can be simply installed by

 ```shell
 pip install cmake
 ```

-synxflow needs NVIDIA GPUs which support CUDA to run the simulations, therefore you need the GPU and the CUDA Toolkit.
-The CUDA Toolkit can be downloaded from the [NVIDIA website](https://developer.nvidia.com/cuda-downloads).
-If you use Linux system, the C++ compiler 'GCC' is usually on the system as default.
-If you use windows, you should download and install [Visual Studio](https://visualstudio.microsoft.com/vs/).

-#### Installing on Linux

 You may need to define the CUDAToolkit_ROOT environmental varialble first if there exists several different versions of CUDA Toolkits on your system.
 This can be done by